 ART / WEARABLES / PAINTINGS / PRINTS / DRAWINGS / CERAMICS / GLASSWARE / SUSTAINABLE FASHIONS FROM AFRICA

 Fantastic art works and wearables by noted African, Caribbean and African-American artists and designers.

 black nativity turns 50

 For our 50th anniversary we had intended our biggest and best performance ever...2020 had other plans however.
 Instead of just skipping this year and reconvening in 2021, we thought we'd take a look back over the past 50 years in a new digital remembrance about how Langston Hughes' songplay has become one of Boston's (and the world's) most beloved holiday offerings.

-This special presentation premieres as part of our 2020 Gala on December 12 at 6:00pm, and then it will be available on demand starting December 13.
+This special presentation premieres as part of our 2020 Gala on December 18 at 7:00pm, and then available on demand starting December 19.